Shin-chan: Me and the Professor on Summer Vacation: Setting

 From the outset, the Neos side of the development team sought a work that resembled a traditional Boku no Natsuyasumi game, while Ayabe wished to avoid making another Boku no Natsuyasumi; Ayabe sought to differentiate the work by adding unusual elements, for example, initially proposing that the Nohara family go on vacation to a space colony rather than a rural setting.
 Later, Ayabe focused on the fact that Misae is from Kumamoto.
-As Misae's parents have already appeared in the source material and the concept did not naturally lend itself to the integration of unusual elements, the setting of a town when Misae's childhood friend lives was chosen.
+As Misae's parents have already appeared in the source material and the concept did not naturally lend itself to the integration of unusual elements, the setting of a town where Misae's childhood friend lives was chosen.
 Ayabe travelled to Kumamoto for a week in fall 2019 for location scouting, drawing particular inspiration from the Tsūjun Bridge and the Kuma River for the game's environments.

 Ayabe stated that in contrast to his previous works, which focus on original characters and settings, some difficulties arose from the lack of creative freedom inherent to creating a game adapted from an existing work.
 While Boku in Boku no Natsuyasumi is positioned as an avatar of the player, Shinnosuke is an existing and independent character, so Ayabe believed that a third-person perspective was necessary; Ayabe therefore added a female narrator to the game to evoke the feeling of a mother or teacher reading a story to a child.
 Further, there was tension between Shinnosuke being a five year old who should not be left to wander unsupervised, and the reality that the game would be uninteresting if he was constantly supervised by adults; to reflect this, certain surreal elements such as a bamboo periscope monitoring Shinnosuke when he travels near open water were added.
 In addition, as Shinnosuke in the original series is not interested in keeping living things even when he catches them, the magical illustration-producing camera mechanic was conceived, which created a gameplay flow where Shinnosuke catches bugs and fish for his picture diary and then releases them, or catches them as part of a specific request for a townsperson.